Anagusa: Geography

 Anagusa is located 10 km south of the Engineer Islands.
 It was settled by migrants from Normanby and Wari islands.
 The style of the Anagusa pottery is similar to those of the people of Wari.
 The population consists of fishermen and farmers.
 The closest island is Nare (Mudge) Island 6.8 km south-east.

 The inhabitants of the island speak Bwanabwana.

-Administratively, the island belongs to Bwanabwana LLG (Local Level Government area) of the Samarai-Murua District in Milne Bay Province.
+Administratively, the island belongs to Bwanabwana Rural LLG (Local Level Government area) of the Samarai-Murua District in Milne Bay Province.